Guidance for newcomers (civic integration path)

 - Newcomers who followed a complete schoolyear of education for nonDutch speaking newcomers

 - Newcomers who are 65 years old or older

 - Migrant workers with a temporary residence permit that may lead to a permanent residence.

-The four last options for exemption do not apply to newcomers who are ministers of a religion in a local church or religious community recognized by the Flemish authorities.
+The four last options for exemption do not apply to newcomers who are ministers of a religion in a local church or religious community recognised by the Flemish authorities.

-For underage allophone newcomers (children and young people who are entitled to education for non-Dutch speaking newcomers), civic integration is accomplished through education and not through a civic integration path.
+For underage allophone newcomers (children and young people who are entitled to education for non-Dutch speaking newcomers), civic integration is accomplished by means of education and not through a civic integration path.
 Like all underage children, they benefit from the right to education and are subject to compulsory schooling.
-For that reason, the Flemish authorities offer them paths which are meant to guide them to an adequate school or to education for non-Dutch speaking newcomers.
+Therefore, the Flemish authorities help them to find an adequate school or education for non-Dutch speaking newcomers.

 If necessary, they are also guided to well-being and health facilities.
-The municipality gives them information about associations, sportive and cultural activities and facilities for young people in the vicinity.
+The municipality gives them information about associations, sports and cultural activities and facilities for young people in the vicinity.